jacubero/aws-architect-associate/docs/simplest.rst

 By default, all S3 resources (buckets, objects, and related sub-resources) are private, only the resource owner, and AWS account that created it, can access the resource.
 The resource owner can optionally grant access permissions to others by writing and access policy.
 By default, any permission that is not granted Allow access is an implicit Deny.
 There are 2 types of access policies: resource-based and IAM policies.

 * IAM policies are assigned to IAM users, groups, or roles.
 They provide fine grained control over access and can be administered as part of a role based access configuration.
 These type of policies are applied at the IAM role, user, and group level to control access to S3 and its resources.
-It answers the question "What can this user do in AWS?", not only in S3.
+It answer the question *What can this user do in AWS?*, not only in S3.

 .. code-block:: JSON